Investigation of fatal shooting at Utah 'No Kings' rally continues with no charges yet filed

 “Arming marshals or peacekeepers is widely discouraged, as it tends to create more problems than it solves," Maguire said.

-Police said the permit for the protest did not specify that there would be armed security, and event staffers’ roles were under investigation.
+Police said the permit for the protest did not specify that there would be armed security and event staffers’ roles and responsibilities were under investigation.

 Who was the protester who was killed?